exercism/docs/community/good-member/README.md

 More often than not, telling someone that they're wrong is great.
 You help them address a knowledge gap and help make Exercism better.
 But sometimes it's not worth the noise or energy, and correcting someone just makes someone feel worse about themselves.
-So before you jump in, just sanity-check whether it's the right thing to do.
+So before you jump in, just make sure that it's the right thing to do for other contributors.

 ### 2. Don't pile on